Covering Annandale, Bailey's Crossroads, Lincolnia, and Seven Corners in Fairfax County, Virginia

 It’s all about the ROI

-Julie Strandlie, a former member of the Planning Commission, suggested the only reason the proposed plan amendment was approved by the Board of Supervisors was because it included an alternative option for townhouses, as well as multifamily housing with a range of 75-125 units.
+Julie Strandlie, a former member of the Planning Commission, suggested the only reason the proposed plan amendment was approved by the Planning Commission was because current Planning Commissioner Alis Wang added an alternative option for townhouses.

 The board also directed the plan to be further refined through engagement with the community and an analysis of the impact of traffic on neighborhood streets, pedestrian safety, and parking.